xmonader/info_foundation/docs/collaboration/the_five_ds.md

 ### Discipline

-In the discipline statge,  everyone needs to follow the document(s) an do everything they can to make it work.
+In the discipline stage,  everyone needs to follow the document(s) an do everything they can to make it work.
 If there are good suggestons to make changes this can be registered in a "change management" funnel but as long as there is no new agreed version of the document everything as described in the document is reality.

 ### Drill